benkenj/UBCCourseNotifier/README.md

-# A program for checking if certain courses are available,temporarily unavailable or restricted
+# A program for checking if certain courses are available

 This is a program designed to be run on an idle computer like a raspberry pi or desktop, and checks periodically if a course has become available or it's status has changed.